 Maria and Pedro have decided to divorce.
 Their children, Christine and Manuel, are having a hard time coping with the idea.
 They are afraid of the changes it will mean in their lives.

-You split custody of your children if:
+You split parenting time of your children if:

 - you have more than one child; and

 - you each have the majority of parenting time with at least one of the children.

 Bill and Janet have decided to go their separate ways and get a divorce.
 They are having a hard time agreeing on the parenting arrangements for their three children.
 But there is one thing they do agree on—that it is important to put their children’s best interests first.